jbpoline/Bic_day/bic/talk.rst

 - Feedback from our course
 - Find and make the right teaching material
-- What kind of curriculum ?
+- How do we organize the curriculum ?

 What worked - what didn't
 ------------------------------------